-- Having limited competency in any specific area, where it is difficult to execute well and project team expertise is not deep enough to achieve best practices.
+- Having limited competency in any one of these 7 key areas, where it is difficult to execute well and project team expertise is not deep enough to achieve best practices.
 This can increase cost significantly up front or over time and diminish value of products and services.

-- Trusting a single vendor to have the capability of executive across all these multi-disciplined steps, each of which requires a high level of expertise.
+- Trusting a single vendor to have the capability of executive across all 7 of these multi-disciplined steps, each of which requires a high level of expertise.

 - Taking a technical or engineering driven approach led by features-first and, at best, internal definitions of need, instead of taking a human-centred design approach which identifies user jobs-to-be-done and outcomes in order to align organizational goals and user needs.

 - Effectively transitioning from research and strategy to product, bridging the gap between identifying an opportunity to improve customer experience or service delivery and how this is translated to service models and products that need to be delivered to capture this opportunity.

 - Information architecture and interface design aligned to user mental models rather than feature lists and organizational requirements.

 - Translating from design to code, with optimized and accessible front-end code that puts the user first, where typical engineering-team capabilities are strongest at the architecture and back-end, rather at layers where users interact.

 - Continuous improvement, using the knowledge that can be gathered from every click and communicating with users on an ongoing basis to improve service and product.

 - The ability to track performance, effectively run user tests and experiments, and then make the most effective decisions on where to spend ongoing resources to drive adoption and engagement.